CCPC Logo

 Visit Website

 PENNVEST This is a Pennsylvania state loan program to assist homeowners with improvement, replacement or repair of individual on-lot sewage disposal system or to connect for the first time to a public sewer system.
 Applications are accepted year-round.
-There is no county specific information regarding funding.

 Water & Waste Disposal Loan & Grant Program